โš ๏ธRisk Management and Insurance

 Reserves Estimation

-• Loss reserves represent funds set aside for future claims—calculated using historical loss development patterns and actuarial projections
+Loss reserves represent funds set aside for future claim payments on policies already written.
+They're calculated using historical loss development patterns and actuarial projections.

-Compare: Net Premium Calculations vs. Reserves Estimation—net premium looks forward to price new policies, while reserves look backward at policies already written.
-Both use present value concepts, but reserves must account for claims already incurred but not yet reported (IBNR).
+Compare: Net Premium Calculations vs. Reserves Estimation.
+Net premium looks forward to price new policies, while reserves look backward at policies already written.
+Both use present value concepts, but reserves must also account for claims already incurred but not yet reported (IBNR), which adds a layer of estimation uncertainty.

 Performance and Profitability Metrics